apache/nuttx/configs/arduino-due/README.txt

   5. Either PA28 or PC29 may drive PWM10
   6. The schematics I have do not agree with the documentation.
 The Touch IRQ and Dout pins are reversed in the Documentation (D9 an D8, respectively).
-     I am assuming that the schematic is correct.
+     I am assuming that the schematic is correct (and the schematic does seem to match up with what little I can see on the single visible side of the board).

   SD Interface: